 As drinkers who are stopping or have stopped, we all have shared the fact of codependents in our lives.
 The so-called friends who try to weaken your resolve when you’ve decided to get free.
 The “frenenemy” who secretly wants you to fail so you will remain down in their camp of dependence.
 People who want to keep you down in order to elevate themselves.
 Those who depend on your “sickness” for their appearance of wellness.
 For what are they if they don’t have you to stand on?

 Society says one thing, your heart and spirit says another.
-Society shows us these warm and fuzzy messages about how ethanol is the elixir of life when in fact it’s deadly poison.
+Society shows us these warm and fuzzy messages about how ethanol is the elixir of life when in fact it’s highly addictive poison.
 Same goes for the common Dear Abby-style myth that you must forgive and forget; that you need to experience this romanticized reunion in order to be whole.
 Nonsense!
 Forgiveness is one thing; forgetting is a bad teacher.
 And forgiveness isn’t about continuing a toxic relationship; it’s about understanding that nobody owes you anything.

 “Forgiveness is the fragrance the violet sheds on the heel that crushed it.”
 (Mark Twain)